 WSU has partnered with PWC, one of the largest professional services firms in Australia, to locate about 200 staff at the campus.
 In addition, WaterNSW, Australia’s largest water supplier, has also found a home in 1 Parramatta Square.

-The State Government has announced it will lease 62,000sqm of A-Grade office space in 4 Parramatta Square.
-The building will accommodate 4,000 public service roles, including the Department of Planning and Environment, Office of Environment and Heritage, Environment Protection Authority and Department of Finance, Services and Innovation.
+Soon to be the new home of 4000 NSW Government workers, this $300 million mixed-use development offers more than 62,000 square metres of A-Grade commercial space.It will accommodate the Department of Planning and Environment, Office of Environment and Heritage, Environment Protection Authority and Department of Finance, Services and Innovation.

 The building will include a Business and Events Centre that will provide tenant suites and flexible, functional event spaces.
 The retail element will incorporate a range of dining options – from cafes to fine dining - that will flow out onto the public domain and activate the outdoor space.